kevinhamza/AuraView/README.md

 # AuraView

-# AR Social Glasses

 ## Overview
-AR Social Glasses is an augmented reality application that recognizes faces in real-time and fetches user information from social media profiles.
+AuraView is an augmented reality application that recognizes faces in real-time and fetches user information from social media profiles.

 ## Project Structure
 AR-Social-Glasses/ ├── Android/